 If you are anything like me, more inclined to practicing a piece rather than spending time on technical work in the limited time that I have available for the guitar every day, then you will find the necessary filtering has already been done for you.

 This much of technical work is the bare minimum you need to keep your development on track.
 Only what really works is there.
 There is no fluff.
 The fact that the book is not spiral-bound and therefore cannot be spread out nice and flat on the music stand may be a deal-breaker for some, though.

 Kitharologus, The Path to Virtuosity: A Technical Workout Manual for All Guitarists by Ricardo Iznaola

-The next couple of books take the subject of classical guitar technique to a whole another level.
+The next couple of books take the subject of classical guitar technique to a whole new level.
 Depending on your point of view, the approach may be extremely thorough or extremely overwhelming.